stewdio/blackswan/README.md

 - "happennnnniiiiiing" sucks.

+- FUUUUUUUUUCK how to not have the on-release animation play when an option’d key releases?!??!

 - "blindspot" sucks.

 - is "blackswan" function nicer with key text visible? or better when whole key vanishes?